chrisF943/CEN4802/README.md

-Hi, my name is Christopher Faris and this is my repository for assignment 1.
+Hi, my name is Christopher Faris and this is my repository for CEN4802C